 Highlights: Swift, Clever, Bold

 Their well-balanced bodies give them an edge when it comes to athleticism.
-Excelling in both speed and agility, they once made great hunting companions.
+Excelling in both speed and agility, they once made great hunting dogs.
+However, they’re great around the house as well.
+They will need plenty of mental stimulation though.

 Highlights: Loyal, Opinionated, Fluff